hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-guide.md

 Wait a couple of minutes for the install of the application dependencies to complete.

-Next, change directory to your new Angular application directory (eg. my-app) located in your home directory (eg. /home/joe):
+Next, change directory to your new Angular application directory (eg. my-app) created in your current directory:

 ```
 cd my-app
 npm start
 ```

 Your application is running.
-You should see the `composer-rest-server` start, and then Angular webpacks the web application - it serves the content at URL: <a href="http://localhost:4200" target="blank">http://<span></span>localhost:4200</a>
+You should see the `composer-rest-server` start, info about the Angular webpacks and the web application - it serves the content at URL: <a href="http://localhost:4200" target="blank">http://<span></span>localhost:4200</a>

 If you navigate to this URL and press the "Assets" drop down (at the top-right of the page) you can see any existing instances of Commodity stored on the {{site.data.conrefs.hlf_full}} in the table (we have not stored them on blockchain yet!).
 You can create new instances using the "Add Asset" button.
-Note that the Angular skeleton does not yet allow you to create Participants, so you would need to create a test Trader instance to act as the owner of the Commodity (being added here), using the Loopback Swagger UI ( (ie using Playground) before you can create a Commodity.
+Note that the Angular skeleton does not yet allow you to create Participants, so you would need to create a test Trader instance to act as the owner of the Commodity (being added here), using the Loopback Swagger UI / REST before you can create the Commodity.

 <video autoplay "autoplay=autoplay" style="display:block; width:100%; height:auto;" loop="loop">
 <source src="{{ site.baseurl }}/assets/img/tutorials/developer/my_app.mp4" type="video/mp4" />